 (i) Receivables

 Trade receivables are recognised at fair value.
 Debts which are known to be uncollectible are written off.

-The application of AASB 9 has resulted in the need to review the lifetime expected credit loss when assessing any provision for doubtful debts, which is not considered to have any material effect.
+The application of AASB 9 requires the need to review the lifetime expected credit loss when assessing any provision for doubtful debts.